Portuguese Language

 No placement evaluation is required.

-The Portuguese program has the right language courses for students at UNM with diverse language backgrounds.
-Our adviser and our instructors will help students select the best course for their needs.
-Most of our students are learning Portuguese as a 3rd language, in essence putting Portuguese on top of English and another Romance language, such as Spanish or French.
-In any given semester 60-80% of our students are Spanish speakers, and up to 40% are native Spanish speakers.
-We have courses for Spanish speakers that use comparisons between the two languages and special materials.
-These similarities allow for faster paced study than traditional language courses.
+The Portuguese program offers language courses designed for UNM students with diverse linguistic backgrounds.
+Our advisor and instructors work with students to select the course that best fits their needs.
+Many of our students study Portuguese as a third language, building on English and another Romance language such as Spanish or French.
+In a typical semester, 60–80% of our students are Spanish speakers, and up to 40% are native speakers.
+We therefore offer courses specifically for Spanish speakers that incorporate comparisons between the two languages and use tailored materials.
+These similarities allow students to progress at a faster pace than in traditional language courses.

 Beginning Portuguese Language courses for Spanish speakers